VERITAS-Observatory/V2DL3/README.md

 ```
 ./v2dl3_for_runlist_from_ED485-anasum.sh
 ```
 to create the fits files one after another.
 Alternatively you can use this script to submit each line to your batch farm to run in parallel.
+As an example see here: https://github.com/tobiaskleiner/V2DL3/blob/V485-DL3/pyV2DL3/script/qsub_v2dl3.sh

 ---
 ### Git pushing